JiaLinQuan/AppRTC-Android/README.md

 ##Done:
+- 29.11.2016 - stop connection from browser does not end properly on android
 - 29.11.2016 - (gestures) for camera switch - double tab is not working
 - 29.11.2016 - (2 MT) added second PeerConnection logic for screensharing over additional stream
 - 25.11.2016 - add double touch on display for camera switch